MikeHopley/ftl-ships-strategy/README.md

 ## TODO:

+* Test whether drones require power to be smart-targeted (relevant to Engi B)
 * Check AI behaviour for Lanius B shield-boarding tactic.
 How many crew before you are opposed?
 How many stop you pulling the pilot?
 * (?)
 Add combat / beam drone DPS to Stealth B, to help estimate overall expected damage and deciding whether running is even possible.
 * (?)
 Rephrase defence drone efficacy, to make it sound less bad to buy.